orbingol/NURBS-Python/docs/module_evaluators.rst

 Evaluators
 ^^^^^^^^^^

-Evaluators (or geometric evaluation strategies) allow users to change shape evaluation strategy, i.e. the algorithms that are used to evaluate curves, surfaces and volumes, take derivatives and more.
-Therefore, the user can switch between the evaluation algorithms at runtime, implement and use different algorithms or extend existing ones.
+Evaluators allow users to change the evaluation algorithms that are used to evaluate curves, surfaces and volumes, take derivatives and more.
+All geometry classes set an evaluator by default.
+Users may switch between the evaluation algorithms at runtime.
+It is also possible to implement different algorithms (e.g. T-splines) or extend existing ones.

 How to Use
 ==========